dda-core-team/diconiumneil.github.io/the_researcher/the_researcher_3.md

 **System message:** [Leave Blank]

 **User message:** Using that attached document please calculate the ratio of proft to capex.
-Please thing through this step by step.
+Please think through this step by step.

 --------------

-**Your task:** Start a new assistant and upload this document: [Goldman Sachs Report](../files/Goldman%20Sach%20AI%20Report%202024.pdf){:target="_blank"}.
+**Your task:** Start a new assistant and upload this document: [Goldman Sachs Report](../../files/Goldman%20Sach%20AI%20Report%202024.pdf){:target="_blank"}.

 Is Goldman Sachs positive or negative about the impact of the AI boom?